-7.5 Under this option, legislation will:

-- Ban fees payable by tenants in connection with the granting, continuing and renewing of tenancies (by letting agents, landlords and third parties). - Give Welsh Ministers powers to regulate the amount of deposit that can be taken. - Provide exceptions to the ban to allow for: - o Rent - A returnable holding deposit capped at the equivalent of one week's rent - A security deposit - Payments in default of the standard occupation contract - A person guilty of an offence will, on conviction, be liable to a fine.
-Local Housing Authorities will have powers to issue Fixed Penalty Notices to discharge the liability of a person who has committed an
+- 7.5 Under this option, legislation will: - Ban fees payable by tenants in connection with the granting, continuing and renewing of tenancies (by letting agents, landlords and third parties). - Give Welsh Ministers powers to regulate the amount of deposit that can be taken. - Provide exceptions to the ban to allow for: - o Rent - A returnable holding deposit capped at the equivalent of one week's rent - A security deposit - Payments in default of the standard occupation contract - o Payments in respect of council tax - Payments in respect of utilities - o Payments in respect of a television licence

-&lt;sup>4 'Tenant' in this document refers to the holder of a standard occupation contract or assured tenancy (including assured shorthold tenancy).
+4 'Tenant' in this document refers to the holder of a standard occupation contract or assured tenancy (including assured shorthold tenancy).

-&lt;sup>5 Consumer Rights Act, 2015: Section 83.
+5 Consumer Rights Act, 2015: Section 83.

-&lt;sup>6 Discussed at para 8.56 and in Annex 1.
+6 Discussed at para 8.56 and in Annex 1.